MicrosoftDocs/azure-docs/articles/aks/trusted-access-feature.md

 [!INCLUDE [preview features callout](./includes/preview/preview-callout.md)]

 > [!NOTE]
 > The Trusted Access API is GA.
-CLI is in preview and requires use of the `aks-preview` extension.
+We provide GA support for CLI, however it's still in preview and requires the `aks-preview` extension.

 ## Trusted Access feature overview